CPColin/ceylon-spring-experiments/README.md

 ## Fun stuff

    - Look how clean `demo.domain::Product` is!
-Since Ceylon takes care of the getters and setters for us, we can just annotate our attributes `variable` and we're good to go.
+Since Ceylon takes care of the getters for us, we can use direct field access when loading objects from the database and we're good to go.
    - By annotating `demo.services.impl::CrudServiceImpl.repository` with `formal`, we enforce the contract that each class in `demo.services.impl` must specify which repository interface it's going to use while also being able to provide default implementations of some common tasks.

+## Less fun stuff

+   - There's a definite tradeoff between having 100% immutable entity classes and making it easy to, well, mutate instances of them.
+We either have to write what amounts to a copy constructor for each entity class or bite the bullet and add `variable` annotations and give up immutability.

 ## Important configuration options